 Plato’s Optimism and His Idea of the Philosopher-King

-After Plato left Egypt, he was primed to try putting his idea of a philosopher-king into practice.
-Philosophers, generally speaking, like to solve problems.
-The unjust execution of Socrates far from discouraged him; it made Plato even more determined to devise a system of government that was characterized by wisdom and virtue.
+After leaving Egypt, Plato was primed to try putting his idea of a philosopher-king into practice.
+Generally speaking, philosophers like to solve problems.
+The unjust execution of Socrates did not discourage him; it made Plato even more determined to devise a system of government characterized by wisdom and virtue.
 Such a government, Plato surmised, would result in the happiness and prosperity of its citizens.
 The chief premise that would become the basis for Plato’s teachings was that unjust governments lacked virtue, and that they lacked virtue because they lacked wisdom.
-Therefore, if he could make a philosopher out of a king, or make a philosopher a king, then his ideal could be realized.
+Therefore, if a philosopher could be made out of a king, or if a philosopher could be made a king, then he could realize his ideal.

 This optimism may seem a little foreign to us from a 21st century vantage point.
 Plato lived at a time when civilization was much younger.
 In modern times, we have the vantage point of looking back over almost 2,500 years of events since then, and the results are not impressive, if not downright discouraging, especially when viewed in consideration of Plato’s teachings.
 Along these lines, I have some bad news and some good news.
 First, the bad news.